tarantool/ansible-cartridge/examples/getting-started-app/README.md

 ```

 Now, we have `getting-started-app-1.0.0-0.rpm` file in current directory.
-The next step is to deploy this package on server and set up cluster.
+The next step is to deploy this package on servers and set up cluster.

-## Steps to deploy manually
+## What does Tarantool Cartridge role do?

 This is a description of deploy steps, just to understand the way Tarantool Cartridge applications have to be deployed.
+You can skip this section if you are not interested in understanding how it works.

 ### Deploy package